brianloveswords/gogo/STYLE.md

 if ((clamps = true)) { ... }
 ```

-* Strongly prefer function statements to assignment of function
+## Strongly prefer function statements to assignment of function  expressions.
-  expressions.
-In cases where function expressions are unavoidable, give them
+### In cases where function expressions are unavoidable, give them a name
-  a name to help with stack traces and recursion without using
-  arguments.callee.

 ![clint likes it](http://i.imgur.com/R1AKc.gif)